kennethrrosen/qubes-for-journalists/README.md

 Follow these steps: https://forum.qubes-os.org/t/how-to-setup-openvpn-fedora-appvm-for-ovpn/3354

 ### configure Comms Qube (Signal, WhatsApp)
-Note: if you've the time, it's prudent to break these into three separate Qubes.
+Note: if you've the time, it's prudent to break these into two separate Qubes.
 - tk

-### configue disposable Zoom qube
+### configue disposable Zoom, Skype (multimedia) qube
 - tk

 ### configure email (Thunderbird with Proton Bridge) Qube
 - tk

-### configure multimedia Qube
+### configure multimedia Qube for Spotify
 I've assigned bluetooth audio to this VM.
 First you need to identify an user VM dedicated to audio and assign a device to it.
 In the most common case the assigned device is the USB controller to which your USB audio card will be connected.
-Might make Zoom calls more difficult; but my Zoom qube is for participating in Zoom, not for one-on-ones, for which I use my phone or an oft-wiped MacBook Air.
-For use with Spotify and Adobe Connect

 (Adobe-Connect-Linux by mahancoder)

 ```